Wildlife of Japan: Fish

-Over 3000 different types of fish have been recorded in Japan.
+Over 3,000 types of fish have been recorded in Japan.
 Important freshwater fish include the ayu (Plecoglossus altivelis), crucian carp (Carassius carassius) and common carp (Cyprinus carpio).
 The common carp is the ancestor of the well-known domestic koi carp.
 Small freshwater fish include the pale chub, Japanese chub (Nipponocypris sieboldii) and several species of bitterling including the endangered rosy bitterling.
-The southern Ryukyu Islands are home to endemic species of colourful freshwater gobies in the genus Stiphodon.
+The southern Ryukyu Islands are home to endemic species of colorful freshwater gobies in the genus Stiphodon.

-Notable anadromous fish include six species of salmon represented by the chinook salmon, chum salmon, pink salmon, coho salmon, sockeye salmon, and the cherry salmon (which has several unique freshwater morphs in Japan).
-Chars in the genus Salvelinus are represented by the white-spotted char (including several unique varieties such as the Gogi char), Dolly Varden trout, and the endemic Kirikuchi char.
+Notable anadromous fish include six species of salmon represented by the Chinook salmon, chum salmon, pink salmon, coho salmon, sockeye salmon, and the cherry salmon (which has several unique freshwater morphs in Japan).
+Chars in the genus Salvelinus are represented by the white-spotted char (including several unique varieties such as the gogi char), Dolly Varden trout, and the endemic kirikuchi char.
 The Japanese taimen (Hucho perryi) is the largest fish to enter freshwater in Japan and may reach sizes of up to 2 meters in length.
 The Japanese taimen is a critically endangered species including the Japanese populations which are restricted to the rivers and surrounding ocean of Hokkaido.
 Also present is the Japanese dace (Tribolodon hakonensis).

 Important saltwater fish include the red sea bream (Pagrus major).
 Mudskippers are found in warmer areas while coral reefs in the Ryukyu Islands have many fish typical of tropical waters such as parrotfish and anemonefish.
 The little-known goblin shark (Mitsukurina owstoni) and frilled shark (Chlamydoselachus anguineus) have been recorded from deep waters off Japan.